ethereum/web3.py/docs/contracts.rst

     If any of the ``args`` specified in the ABI are an ``address`` type, they will accept ENS names.

-    Returns the transaction dictionary that you can pass to sendTransaction method.
+    Returns the transaction dictionary that you can pass to send_transaction method.

     .. code-block:: python